zyedidia/micro/runtime/help/colors.md

 Micro's colorschemes are also extremely simple to create.
 The default ones can be found [here](https://github.com/zyedidia/micro/tree/master/runtime/colorschemes).

+Custom colorschemes should be placed in the `~/.config/micro/colorschemes` directory.

-They are only about 18-30 lines in total.
+A number of custom directives are placed in a `.micro` file.
+Colorschemes are typically only 18-30 lines in total.

-Basically to create the colorscheme you need to link highlight groups with actual colors.
+To create the colorscheme you need to link highlight groups with actual colors.
 This is done using the `color-link` command.

 For example, to highlight all comments in green, you would use the command: